ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/secret/introduction-to-secret.md

 ## Use Cases of Secret

-1. **Sensitive Data Storage**

-    `Secrets` securely store sensitive information like passwords, API keys, and certificates.
+1. **Sensitive Data Storage:** `Secrets` securely store sensitive information like passwords, API keys, and certificates.

-2. **Database Credentials**

-    `Secrets` manage and provide access to credentials required for connecting to databases securely.
+2. **Database Credentials:** `Secrets` manage and provide access to credentials required for connecting to databases securely.

-3. **File Mounts**

-    `Secrets` can be used to mount confidential configuration files as volumes in pods, allowing applications to access sensitive data without including them in the container image.
+3. **File Mounts:** `Secrets` can be used to mount confidential configuration files as volumes in pods, allowing applications to access sensitive data without including them in the container image.

 !!! quote "References:"